dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

-## UPDATES part 33: Phase 2q: resurrection_monitor restructuring: Continue cleanup of the function and implement  PROCESS LEVEL ghost detection using chunk for process level GOLD list
+## UPDATES part 33: Phase 2q: The resurrection_monitor restructuring: Continue cleanup of the function and modularize the ghost detection code block into helper function detect_ghosts() at the PROCESS level

 ### Introduction: